codewithsimon/ai-quiz-craft/README.md

 ## 💡 Usage

-1. Start the app and open it in your browser.
+1. Type a topic or question prompt.
-2. Enter your or prompt.
+2. Click **"Generate Quiz"**.
-3. Click "Generate Quiz"—the Gemini API will instantly generate questions and answers.
+3. Gemini will return a set of quiz questions.
-4. Play your quiz and track your performance.
+4. Answer the questions and get your score instantly!

 ---